rmknae/Meds_repo/Digital Design Onur's lectures/Key Takeaways from Lec 1-6.md

 - **Physics**
   At the deepest level, everything is about moving electrons through materials like silicon to make the computer work.

+These step by step process is the transformation hierarchy.